Social Impact Assessment (SIA)

-Our Economists, sociologists, and Geographic Information Systems (GIS) specialists work together to profile communities, map vulnerable groups, quantify asset losses, and design fair, transparent compensation frameworks that withstand statutory scrutiny and public challenge.
-The result is a community-backed and legally robust roadmap that lets projects proceed without social flashpoints.
+Our Economists, social – Greenfield corridors bisecting farms, Settlements and tribal areas ther to profile communities, map vulnerable groups, quantify asset losses, and design fair, transparent compensation frameworks that withstand statutory scrutiny and public challenge.
+The result is a community backed and legally robust roadmap that lets projects proceed without social flashpoints.

 Where our SIA adds value: